akelly1954/Samples/README.md

 # Please Note:
 This is work in progress -- I'm writing code and uploading the sources to the repository while ensuring that everything is tested, building properly (at least on my system), and working.
 So for a period of time I've got restrictions on interactions with the repositories that allow one to view, clone and/or otherwise download the code (to which you are welcome as per the LICENSE) but I am not yet welcoming collaborators.
-Right now I only have some basic libraries and main programs that use/exercise them and there are more objects coming.
-As soon as I introduce enough code that is stable, I'll remove the restrictions.
+Right now, even though I no longer have just some basic libraries and main programs that use/exercise them, there are still more objects coming.
+As soon as I introduce enough code that is mostly stable, I'll remove the restrictions.
 In the meantime, if there's something critically important you need to communicate, please email me at **andrew@akelly.com**.

 Thank you.

 **SEE ALSO:**

 The README.md file in the **source** folder (./source/README.md).